janis-commerce/aws-listeners/docs/sns-listener.md

 class MySNSEventListener extends SNSListener {

 	async process() {
 		/* ...
-Your code to process the s3 event was here ... */
+Your code to process the sns event was here ... */
 	}

 }